codefornola/codefornola.github.io/pages/about.md

 ## Events
 We meet monthly on the second Thursday of the month at 7:00 PM for Project Nights at Launch Pad on Poydras Street.

-In addition, we host bigger events for days of action:
+In addition, we try to host bigger events for days of action:

-* National Day of Civic Hacking
+* International Open Data Day and CodeAcross (early March)
-* CodeAcross
+* National Day of Civic Hacking (early June)
-* CityCamp
+* International CityCamp Day (mid-October)

-* International Open Data Day
+We always need help organizing these events!
+If you want to help, please let us know!

 ## Leadership